anakic/querystorm-docs/New docs/Querying/SQLite.md

 And the resulting formatting look like this:
 ![Formatting rows example](../../Images/setbackgroundcolor.png)

 > Having the formatting functions in the select list might look a bit peculiar.
-They don't really return any interesting results, but having them in the select list ensures that they have access to rows that satisfy the `where` clause.
+Formatting functions don't really return any interesting results, but having them in the select list ensures that they have access to rows that satisfy the `where` clause.
 SQL was not designed for this sort of operation, so unfortunately, there isn't a more appropriate syntax for this.

 ## Indexing columns